emnh/playground-qud6p1bc/statement.md

 There might be faster ones if you check the resources, but I haven't done my own benchmarking yet.
 This one should still be up there in the top contenders though.

-I am not sure if you need to seed it using the functions at [Lehmer 64 Source Code](https://github.com/lemire/testingRNG/blob/master/source/lehmer64.h) or just can give any random seed like "1337" below.
+I was not sure if you need to seed it using the functions at [Lehmer 64 Source Code](https://github.com/lemire/testingRNG/blob/master/source/lehmer64.h) or just can give any random seed like "1337" below.
+Reading the article at Wikipedia on (Lehmer RNG)[https://en.wikipedia.org/wiki/Lehmer_random_number_generator] we can see that the seed must be coprime to the modulus.
+Well then, it seems that any odd number is coprime to the modulus 2^64, since they are not divisible by 2.

 ```C++ runnable
 #include <iostream>